nCine/nCine-site/cmake-options.md

 - `NCINE_EMBED_SHADERS`

-  By enabling this option CMake will export all shader files in a single file of C strings to be included in engine sources.
+  By enabling this option CMake will export all shader files in a single file of C strings to be included in the engine sources.

 - `NCINE_BUILD_ANDROID`

   This option will build the Android version of the engine.

+- `NCINE_WITH_IMGUI`

+  When this option is enabled the engine will feature an integration with the [Dear ImGui](https://github.com/ocornut/imgui) user interface toolkit.

+- `NCINE_WITH_TRACY`

+  When this option is enabled the engine will feature an integration with the [Tracy](https://bitbucket.org/wolfpld/tracy) frame profiler.

+- `NCINE_PREFERRED_BACKEND`

+  This option specifies the preferred backend on desktop in case both the supported ones are available.
+The only valid value are `GLFW` and `SDL2`.

 - `NCINE_ASSEMBLE_APK`

   This option is only available when `NCINE_BUILD_ANDROID` is on.
 It will automatically assemble the Android APK invoking the Gradle executable, if it could be found.

+- `NCINE_NDK_ARCHITECTURES`

+  This is a CMake list of the target architectures when compiling for Android.
+Supported ones are `armeabi-v7a`, `arm64-v8a` and `x86_64`.

 - `NDK_DIR`

   This string should be set to the path of the directory containing the Android NDK.
-  If this string is empty then the `ANDROID_NDK_HOME`, `ANDROID_NDK_ROOT` and `ANDROID_NDK` environment variables will be queried in this order.
+  If this string is not set to a valid directory then the `ANDROID_NDK_HOME`, `ANDROID_NDK_ROOT` and `ANDROID_NDK` environment variables will be queried in this order.

 - `NCINE_TESTS_DATA_DIR`

-  This string sets the path to the data directory to be embedded in example tests.
+  This string sets the path to the data directory that will be embedded in example tests.

 - `NCINE_CODE_COVERAGE`

-  This option enables the gcov coverage of GCC and Clang compilers.
+  This option enables the *gcov* coverage of GCC and Clang compilers.
 It is especially useful in combination with `NCINE_BUILD_UNIT_TESTS`.

 - `NCINE_ADDRESS_SANITIZER`

-  This option enables the AddressSanitizer memory error detector of GCC and Clang compilers.
+  This option enables the *AddressSanitizer* memory error detector of GCC and Clang compilers.

 - `NCINE_GCC_HARDENING`

-  This option enable the memory corruption mitigation methods of the GCC compiler.
+  This option enables the memory corruption mitigation methods of the GCC compiler.

 - `NCINE_DATA_DIR`